wp-plugins/wp-conversion-by-rightune/readme.txt

 Key features:
 ♪ You set the desired mood on your website and your business goal and we'll customize play lists just for you.
 ♪ We learn what play lists perform best for your website and enhance them on a daily basis.
+♪ User by more then 1,000 websites.
 ♪ Dashboard screen with full information regarding what we played and its business impact.
 ♪ Allows full customization of the player.
 ♪ Fully integrated with WordPress platform.
 Doesn't delay website's page load time.
 ♪ Easy to install.
 In less than 30 seconds you are up and running.
 ♪ Works perfect for ecommerce, content websites and for landing pages.
-♪ We use our own licensed, huge catalog to choose fresh, relevant play lists.sts.
+♪ We use our own licensed, huge catalog to choose fresh, relevant play lists.

 == Installation ==